 However, the same problem applies now as it did then:

-What this article is really about is designing school information boards that are effective and efficient at communicating to your entire campus.
-We’ll cover best practices, design tips and considerations for both digital and traditional school information boards.
+What this article is really about is how school information boards can be designed to be effective and efficient at communicating to your entire campus.
+We’ll cover best practices, design tips, and considerations for both digital and traditional school information boards.
+You’ll also find school bulletin board ideas to inspire your next display.

 Let’s begin!